elrasco/go_anngular_app/frontend/README.md

 6. Multi environment configuration

 #### Build and Test
+`npm run build:dev` will build and create the distribution with a configuration suited for a development environment (see __Configuration__ for details).
+`npm run build:prod` will build create the distribution with a configuration suited for a production environment (see __Configuration__ for details).
+The `dist` folder will contain the distribution.

 ##### Development
-`npm run build:dev` will create the distribution with a configuration suited for a development environment (see __Configuration__ for details).
-`npm run build:prod` will create the distribution with a configuration suited for a production environment (see __Configuration__ for details).
-The `dist` folder will contain the distribution.
+`npm run` to run locally.

 ##### Test
 `npm test` will execute all the test.

 #### Steps for getting up and running (with docker)
 1. Build the image